 Topics covered include:

-- Recognize the difference between advice giving and clinical intervention
+- Recognizing the difference between advice giving and clinical intervention

-- Utilize resilience and hope in working with clients
+- Utilizing resilience and hope in working with clients

 This course is for frontline staff and case managers who work directly with clients.